William Douglas (sea captain): Trading voyages of 1788

 Douglas was an officer on Nootka during Meares's first fur trading voyage to the Pacific Northwest coast from 1786 to 1787.
 In 1788, in Macau, China, Meares formed a partnership of several merchants and captains, and purchased two new vessels, the snows Felice Adventurer and Iphigenia Nubiana—generally called Felice and Iphigenia.
 Meares took command of Felice.
 He made Douglas captain of Iphigenia and second in command of the expedition, noting in his later account that Douglas "was well acquainted with the coast of America".

 Felice Adventurer was of 230 tons burthen (bm) and Iphigenia Nubiana of 200 tons (bm).
 Meares described them as having bottoms sheathed with copper.
 Felice had a crew of 50, Iphigenia 40.
 In order to avoid the cost of acquiring licenses from the East India Company and South Sea Company—required for British merchant ships trading across the Pacific Ocean—and to evade the high port costs China demanded of foreign ships other than those of Portugal, Meares and his partners had Felice and Iphigenia sail under the Portuguese flag.
 The ships were registered in Macau under a Portuguese merchant named João Carvalho.
 They sailed under the titular Portuguese command of Francisco José Viana, who pretended to be the captain of Iphigenia, while Meares pretended to be the supercargo of Felice.
 This tactic of sailing under false colors was not uncommon at the time and was used by other British maritime fur traders such as Charles William Barkley.

 Felice and Iphigenia sailed from Macau on 22 January 1788.
 Meares intended to establish permanent fur trading posts on the Pacific Northwest coast.
 Felice carried materials for constructing a house and a schooner, both to be built at Nootka Sound.
 To assist with building and running the posts 50 Chinese men were hired and sailed with the expedition.
 They became the first Chinese known to have visited the Pacific Northwest and Hawaii.
-Also sailing with Meares and Douglas were a number of Native Hawaiians and Native Americans, including Tianna (Kaʻiana – also spelled Tyaana & Tyanna), a chief of Kauai, who Meares had brought from Hawaii to Macau, and Winee (or Wynee), a Hawaiian girl who Charles William Barkley had brought to Macau in 1787.
+Also sailing with Meares and Douglas were a number of Native Hawaiians and Native Americans, including Tianna (Kaʻiana – also spelled Tyaana & Tyanna), a chief of Kauai, who Meares had brought from Hawaii to Macau, and Wynee (or Winee), a Hawaiian girl who Charles William Barkley had brought to Macau in 1787.
 The ships also carried two natives of Maui, a boy and a man who Douglas referred to as Tawnee.
 There was also a Nuu-chah-nulth—a native of Vancouver Island—called Comekela.
-Kaiana, Winee, and Comekela were aboard Felice.
+Kaiana, Wynee, and Comekela were aboard Felice.
 The others were on Iphigenia.
-Winee became ill shortly after the ships left Macau.
+Wynee became ill shortly after the ships left Macau.
 On 5 February 1788, she died.